-Writer's Workbench provides 25 Analyses that guide writers as they write and revise from within Microsoft Word.
+Writer's Workbench provides 25 Analyses plus an Assessment module that guide writers as they write and revise from within Microsoft Word.
 Writer's Workbench provides immediate and unbiased feedback for writers who are moderately proficient with Word.
-These analyses, which address increasingly more specific issues within an essay, are arranged into six categories: Content, Characteristics, Verbs, Clarity, Words, and Punctuation.
+The analyses, which address increasingly more specific issues within an essay, are arranged into six categories: Content, Characteristics, Verbs, Clarity, Words, and Punctuation.

-ATTENTION--- All analyses provide more instruction and examples when the user clicks on the button on the Writer's Workbench Analysis Toolbar.
+ATTENTION--- All analyses provide more instruction and examples when the user clicks on the MoreInfo button on the Writer's Workbench Analysis Toolbar.